 Unless you live in Florida, where snowshoeing might be too fringe for a racing business in the Everglades.

 However, if there a chance that snow could fall, even a snow/no-snow race could be interesting to your customers when paired with trail running as a fallback plan.

-Does that mean those areas that don’t ever get snow are out of the snowshoe racing business?
+Does that mean those areas that don’t ever get snow is out of the snowshoe racing business?